mapbender/mapbender-documentation/en/elements/basic/legend.rst

 Legend in the Sidepane:
 -----------------------
-If yout want to integrate a legend in the sidepane, click the ``+`` -button in the "Layouts"-tab (section "Sidepane").
+If you want to integrate a legend in the sidepane, click the ``+`` -button in the "Layouts"-tab (section "Sidepane").

 .. image:: ../../../figures/add_sidepane.png
      :scale: 80